 Hence the funeral home did no allow an Orthodox Rabbi to officiate at his Fathers Funeral Service.

 Today all of the Funeral Parlors are owned by private non-Jewish concerns & maybe keeping original family around as a greater Ala Mickey Mantle and Willy Mays was at Atlantic City.If the original Jewish Owners are there perhaps they own 1/1 0th of the business today at the most.
 Sad to report that his is also the way it is in non-Jewish parlors such as Catholic..
 Protestant etc. original family ownership no longer exists like the funeral homes as in the past.How did the Board of Rabbis let this happen?

 Where was the Board of Rabbis as these concerns were buying out each and every Jewish funeral parlor and cemetery.

-I say that a Jewish funeral director should be a Jewish Functionary plain and simple.Many Rabbis have a connection of sorts with these parlors and receive work from them such as performing a funeral services so there’s no outcry from the Jewish Clergy .
+We say that a Jewish funeral director should be a Jewish Functionary plain and simple.Many Rabbis have a connection of sorts with these parlors and receive work from them such as performing a funeral services so there’s no outcry from the Jewish Clergy .
 Now you know why Jews must find a new way to honor the dead…and that’s the way it is folks.